gtank/niwl/README.md

 1. REMs start with a pool of randomly generated messages, this protected initial messages sent to the REM.
 2. Over time this pool is probabilistically replaced by messages from the network.
 3. A malicious Niwl server, having identified a REM, can flood the REM with its own messages.
-4. At a certain number of messages, the probability that a REM store contains only messages from the Niwl server approaches 1.0.
+4. At a certain number of messages, the probability that a REM store contains only messages from the niwl server approaches 1.0.
 5. A Niwl server can then delay every other message sent to it by other clients one-by-one.
     1. If the message isn't for the REM then nothing will happen.
     2. If the message is for the REM then the REM will either eject a message known to the Niwl Server, or it will eject an unknown message than the Niwl Server can then correlate with a Sender and a set of Receivers.

-First, we should note that Niwl is less prone to these kinds of attacks because:

-1. REMs are not, a-priori, known to the Niwl Server and such are more difficult to target than mixers in traditional mixnets.
+Before diving into mitigation strategies it is worth outlining a few properties of Niwl that differ from other mixing-based anonymity systems.

+0. Using REMs are not mandatory; parties may exchange messages with each other directly.
+Doing so does introduce a vulnerability to statistical analysis.
-2. Different parties can rely on different REMs without compromising metadata privacy.
+1. Different parties can rely on different REMs without compromising metadata privacy, and without negotiation.

-As such targeting a particular mix is not an effective strategy for undermining the anonymity set of the entire system.
+2. If a REM becomes slow to respond or sends out and error alert, parties may choose to move to a different REM.
+3. Different REMs can adopt different mixing strategies, and may be selective about what traffic they mix.

+Additionally, we should also enumerate what could go wrong, in addition to an active attack on a particular mix.

+The niwl server may deliberately drop or delay packets arbitrarily.
+Beyond this prototype it is worth considering incentive mechanisms such as ([token-based services](https://openprivacy.ca/research/OPTR2019-01/)) to mitigate this.

+Niwl servers may attempt to passively profile traffic originating from clients in an attempt to determine mixing nodes.
+REMs always download all messages from the niwl server and so the only available metadata exposed is the rate at which a REM *sends* messages.
+This can be partially mitigated by introducing random delays between individual sends, and between syncing periods.

-Further, REMs employ [heartbeat messages](references/heartbeat.pdf) (messages periodically sent to the Niwl server addressed to the REM) to detect such attacks.
+REMs employ [heartbeat messages](references/heartbeat.pdf) (messages periodically sent to the Niwl server addressed to the REM) to detect such attacks.
 If a REM does not receive its own heartbeat message shortly after it is sent, it begins injecting random messages into its pool to thwart mixers.
-It can also display this status publicly and/or include the status in legitimate messages alerting other clients to the malicious Niwl Server
+It can also display this status publicly and/or include the status in legitimate messages alerting other clients to the malicious Niwl Server.

+The rate at which a niwl sends out a heartbeat message is also a vector for passive profiling.
+Heartbeats must not be distinguishable from other niwl traffic through their rate.

+Finally, the fact that a REM

 # Code Overview